 John "Mad Jack" Fuller's philanthropy extended to the church.
-His parish church in Brightling has been known as both St. Thomas of Canterbury and St. Thomas à Becket and is adjacent to Rose Hill.
+His parish church in Brightling has been known as both St. Thomas of Canterbury and St. Thomas à Becket and is adjacent to his Rose Hill Estate.
 Many of Fuller's generous gifts are still in evidence there.

 This 13th and 14th Century church is in the diocese of Chichester, and archdeaconry of Lewes.
 The current residents of Rose Hill, now called Brightling Park, still use the squire's pew behind which is a window emblazoned with the Fuller coat of arms.